rsyncOSX/mydocsy/content/en/docs/Snapshots.md

   - if `plan == Every`, keep for the selected Day of week, e.g all snapshots every Sunday, every week in previous period
   - if `plan == Last`, keep for the selected Day of week, e.g all snapshots every last Sunday every month in previous period

-### Tagging and delete snapshots
+### Tagging and Deleting Snapshots

-It is advised to cleanup the number of snapshots.
-Select a plan, tagg the snapshots and delete the snapshots which are marked for delete.
-It is advised to cleanup the number of snapshots.
-Select a plan, tagg the snapshots and delete the snapshots which are marked for delete.
+It is recommended to optimize the number of snapshots.
+Select a plan, tag the snapshots, and delete the snapshots marked for deletion.